Greenwood Township, Crawford County, Pennsylvania

 Greenwood Township is a township in Crawford County, Pennsylvania, United States.
+It was formed in 1829 from portions of West Fallowfield and Fairfield townships.
+The name Greenwood may have come from the area's forests.

 The population was 1,425 at the 2020 census, down from 1,454 at the 2010 census.

 Geography

 Greenwood Township is in southern Crawford County, bordered to the south by Mercer County.
 It is bordered to the north by the Conneaut Outlet, a stream with associated wetlands flowing from Conneaut Lake towards French Creek, a tributary of the Allegheny River.
 According to the United States Census Bureau, the township has a total area of 94.8 km2, of which 94.3 km2 is land and 0.5 km2, or 0.49%, is water.
 The township contains the unincorporated communities of Geneva in the north and Custards in the northeast.

 Interstate 79 crosses the eastern side of the township, with access from Exit 141 (Pennsylvania Route 285) near Custards.
 U.S. Route 19, the Perry Highway, parallels I-79 to the west.
 From Exit 141, Meadville, the county seat, is 9 mi to the north and Pittsburgh is 83 mi to the south.